RodionGork/languages-benchmark/README.md

 ### Primes - nested loops involving arrays

-This requires some cleanup and adding couple more reference languages yet...
+Here we build array of the first `1mln` primes using naive "trial division" algorithm.
 Note that algorithm uses arrays mostly in "sequential" order which may show better performance compared to "random-access".

+    cd 02-primes
+    ./run.sh >/dev/null

+    Go: 4.95
-    PHP: 11.93
+    PHP: 11.98
-    Python3: 43.05
+    Python3: 42.75
-    Pypy3: 7.28
+    Pypy3: 7.27
+    TCL: 63.12
-    Lua: 33.89
+    Lua: 33.61
     LuaJit: 2.18

+_TCL is poor here - as many shell-languages it uses lists in form of space-separated string, worth trying associative arrays yet.
+Why Go is slower than LuaJit - is an open question._